 Saturday June 13: Orvieto

 We travel south from Pienza this morning.
-We break our journey at Acquapendente, whose cathedral has fine Romanesque carvings in the crypt.
+We break our journey at Bolsena, famous for the eucharistic miracle that put nearby Orvieto on the map.
 Travelling onward to Rome, we stop at Orvieto.
 Founded in Etruscan times and with strong links to papal Rome, Orvieto has a wealth of interesting sites.
 A highlight of our visit is Orvieto’s splendid Gothic cathedral, with its magnificent Renaissance frescos by Luca Signorelli.
 We continue to Rome and dinner in a local restaurant.
 Overnight Rome (B, D)

 Sunday June 14: The Layers of Rome

 Rome’s history, art and culture extends well beyond the tourist hotspots.
 Today we explore medieval Rome, with a guided visit of the extraordinary collection at Rome’s Museum of the High Middle Ages, which contains sculpture, jewellery, mosaics and decorative arts from the 4th to 12th-centuries.
-In the afternoon, we continue our exploration at early medieval church of San Stefano in Rotondo and San Clemente, where a sense of the layers of Roman history is given with its beautiful 13th-century mosaics in the church’s apse, and the archaeological excavation of the 4th-century church and 2nd-century mithraeum below.
+In the afternoon, we continue our exploration at early medieval church of Santi Quattro Coronati and San Clemente, where a sense of the layers of Roman history is given with its beautiful 13th-century mosaics in the church’s apse, and the archaeological excavation of the 4th-century church and 2nd-century mithraeum below.
 Evening at leisure.
 Overnight Rome (B)

 Monday June 15: The Ancient Churches of Rome

 Rome thrived in late antiquity as a centre of Christianity, and although its most famous late antique building – Constantine’s Basilica of St Peter – was built over in the Renaissance, there are numerous other places to explore Rome’s art and history from late antiquity to the Middle Ages.
-These include the 3rd-6th century catacombs of Sant’Agnese and the nearby mosaic mausoleum of Constantine’s daughter, Santa Costanza, which we visit this morning.
+These include the 3rd-6th century catacombs of the Appian Way and the mosaic mausoleum of Constantine’s daughter, Santa Costanza, which we visit this morning.
 We then visit two of Rome’s oldest churches with their spectacular mosaics from the 4th and 8th-centuries.
-In the afternoon, there is the option of take a walking tour to visit masterpieces by Caravaggio and others, before sharing a farewell meal at one of Rome’s finest restaurants.
+Tonight we share a farewell meal at one of Rome’s finest restaurants.
 Overnight Rome (B, D)

 Tuesday June 16: Departure